darwin-morocho/flutter-meedu/website/docs/intro.md

 ## Features
 - A State Managment for simple and complex states.

+  flutter_meedu helps you to manage the state of your flutter app without boilerplate, code generators or InheritedWidget.

 - Navigate without BuildContext.

+  Navigate to your app without a custom Page class, a custom MaterialApp.

 - Simple dependecy injection.

 - Reactive programming.

+- Easy to test.

 ## Install